Legal Aid BC Can Help You

 • Duty counsel (lawyers) provide family, child protection, or criminal advice, and may be able to help at some types of court appearances

-• Family LawLINE provides free family and child protection advice over the phone from a family lawyer
+• Family LawLINE provides free family and child protection advice over the phone from a family lawyer.
+Call 604-408-2172 (Greater Vancouver) or 1-866-577-2525 (elsewhere in BC)

 What help can I get?